Private Federated Learning Without a Trusted Server: Optimal Algorithms for Convex Losses: Thorough Discussion of Related Work

+A few works have also considered Shuffle DP ERM and SCO. \cite{girgis21a, esarevisited} showed that the optimal CDP convex ERM rate can be attained in the lower trust (relative to the central model) shuffle model of DP.
+The main difference between our treatment of shuffle DP and \cite{cheu2021shuffle} is that our results are much more general than \cite{cheu2021shuffle}.
+For example, \cite{cheu2021shuffle} does not consider FL: instead they consider the simpler problem of stochastic convex optimization (SCO).
+SCO is a simple special case of FL in which each silo has only $n=1$ sample.
+Additionally, \cite{cheu2021shuffle} only considers the i.i.d. case, but not the more challenging non-i.i.d. case.
+Further, \cite{cheu2021shuffle} assumes perfect communication ($M=N$), while we also analyze the case when $M < N$ and some silos are unavailable in certain rounds (e.g. due to internet issues).
+Note that our bounds in~\cref{thm: sdp iid sco upper bound} recover the results in \cite{cheu2021shuffle} in the special case considered in their work.

-More recently, there have been many proposed attempts to ensure the privacy of individuals' data during and after the federated learning process.
-Some of these have used secure multi-party computation (MPC) \cite{chen2018privacy, ma2018privacy}, but this approach leaves users vulnerable to inference attacks on the trained model and does not provide the rigorous guarantee of DP.
-Others \cite{mcmahan17, geyer17, jayaraman2018distributed, gade2018privacy, wei2020user, zhou2020differentially} have used user-level DP or central DP (CDP), which rely on a trusted third party, or hybrid DP/MPC approaches \cite{jayaraman2018distributed, truex2019hybrid}.
-The work of \cite{jayaraman2018distributed} is particularly relevant in that they prove CDP empirical risk bounds and high probability guarantees on the population loss when the data is i.i.d. across clients.
-However, LDP and SDP are not considered, nor is heterogeneous (non-i.i.d.)
+\paragraph{DP Federated Learning:} More recently, there have been many proposed attempts to ensure the privacy of individuals' data during and after the FL process.
+Some of these have used secure multi-party computation (MPC) \citep{chen2018privacy, ma2018privacy}, but this approach leaves users vulnerable to inference attacks on the trained model and does not provide the rigorous guarantee of DP.
+Others \citep{mcmahan17, geyer17, jayaraman2018distributed, gade2018privacy, wei2020user, zhou2020differentially, levy2021learning, ghazi2021user, noble2022differentially} have used user-level DP or central DP (CDP), which rely on a trusted third party, or hybrid DP/MPC approaches~\citep{jayaraman2018distributed, truex2019hybrid}.
+The work of \citet{jayaraman2018distributed} proves CDP empirical risk bounds and high probability guarantees on the population loss when the data is i.i.d. across silos.
+However, ISRL-DP and SDP are not considered, nor is heterogeneous (non-i.i.d.)
 FL.
-It is also worth mentioning that \cite{geyer17} considers random $M_r$ but does not prove any bounds.
+It is also worth mentioning that \citep{geyer17} considers random $M_r$ but does not prove any bounds.